Leonardo's horse: The Horse

 Leonardo had made numerous small sketches of horses to help illustrate his notes about the complex procedures for molding and casting the sculpture.
 But his notes were far from systematic, and none of the sketches points to the final position of the horse, with no single definitive drawing of the statue.
 Akamu researched multiple information sources to gain insight into the original sculptor's intentions.
 She studied both Leonardo's notes and drawings of the horse and those of other projects he was working on.
 She reviewed his thoughts on anatomy, painting, sculpture, and natural phenomena.
 Her research expanded to include the teachers who had influenced Leonardo.
-Akamu also studied Iberian horse breeds, such as the Andulasian, which were favored by the Sforza stables in the late 15th century.
+Akamu also studied Iberian horse breeds, such as the Andalusian, which were favored by the Sforza stables in the late 15th century.

 Two full-size casts were made of Akamu's 24 ft design.
 The primary cast – The Horse – was placed at the Hippodrome of San Siro in Milan, and unveiled on September 10, 1999.

 The Da Vinci Science Center in Allentown, Pennsylvania, holds the rights to Leonardo da Vinci's Horse as a result of its 2003 merger with LDVHI.

 Additional renderings of The Horse of different sizes are displayed in the United States and Italy.